lukaprijatelj/UNIVERSITY-Diploma-Assignment/README.md

 - Google Chrome 33
 - Opera 19

 ## Compiling project with NPM
 npm run build				(Compiling task will be read from scripts property of the package.json file)

-### How to open admin webpage
+### How to open ADMIN webpage
-<base-url>:<http-port>/admin		(example: localhost:30003/admin)
+Open Web browser and type address:   http://localhost:30003/admin Now load desired 3D scene file like &#42;.obj.
+Set up options for scene and press START button.

-### How to open client webpage
+### How to open CLIENT webpage
-<base-url>:<http-port>/client		(example: localhost:30003/client)
+Open Web browser and type address:    http://localhost:30003/client You should see that browser will automatically started rendering part of the 3D scene.
+Open as many clients/tabs as you like.

 ### Used ports
 HTTP protocol uses port 30003.
-SocketIO library uses port 30004
+SocketIO library uses port 30004.

-## Notes and development
-I have used Typescript and Sass (scss) for submodules.
-For synchronization with server I have used SocketIO library.
-I used browsers Local storage for saving data received from server.

-## Chrome browser connecting with Android mobile phone
+### How to connect Chrome browser with Android mobile phone
 - Use command prompt to run ADB, in cmd go to the install directory of the ADB tools and type: adb.exe				(starts program) adb start-server 			(or "adb kill-server")